jefer94/reign-challenge/README.md

 - [X] Small web application
 - [X] Wireframe
-- [X] The app should have two separate components: the Server and the Client.
+- [X] The app should have two separate components: the Server and the Client
-- [X] Lists the articles in chronological order.
+- [X] Lists the articles in chronological order

 ## Server